gregl83/paqpy/README.md

 # paqPy

-🐍#️⃣ Fast Hashing of File or Directory
+Hash file or directory recursively.

 Python bindings to the Rust `paq` library.